cschuber/ipfilter/ipf-test-suite/README.txt

 via either ssh or rsh to the host running the test.
 Configuration of ssh via authorised_keys and rsh via .rhosts/hosts.equiv to allow root on those machines to be remotely accessed from the user running the tests is a prerequisite for the successful execution of this test.
+Configuring rsh or ssh to support passwordless remote access is beyond the scope of this document.

+On systems that start the shell daemon to be used for remote passwordless access during testing using inetd, it is necessary to check if inetd applies rate limiting to the number of sessions.
+On systems where this feature is present, inetd should be configured to support at least 120 sessions per minute.

 Services
 --------